ErrorTzy/writings/notes/Philosophy_of_Language/Lecture_Notes.md

 Problem: How does the meaning denotes the denotation?

-Requirement: sense and eference have connction and not the same
+Requirement: sense and reference have connection and not the same